strmlineapp-ux/agileflow/docs/authentication-blueprint.md

-# Strm: Authentication Blueprint
+# Strm_: Authentication Blueprint

-This document provides a clear, non-technical overview of how user authentication is handled within the Strm application, incorporating a robust, administrator-controlled access model.
+This document provides a clear, non-technical overview of how user authentication is handled within the Strm_ application, incorporating a robust, administrator-controlled access model.

 ---